wdbacker/qewd-howtos/QEWD-Up-demo.md

     console.log("An error occurred: ", response.error);
   }
-  // return the response to the front-end using WebSockets finished({
+  // return the response to the front-end using WebSockets
-    response
+  // we return some call data our ObjectScript code saved in the session finished({
+    response,
+    sessionCallData: session.data.$('call').getDocument(true)
   });
 }
 ```
-Btw, the `dbxFunction` helper method is defined in `qewd-apps/onLoad.js` (this file is loaded once when a QEWD-Up process starts).
+Btw, the `this.db.call` helper method is defined in `qewd-apps/nuxtjs-test/onLoad.js` (this file is loaded once when a QEWD-Up process starts an application).

+The sessionCallData (params + json response of the call) is saved in the session by the ObjectScript code below.

-In IRIS, the `jsQEWDDemo.mac` routine invoked in the JS handler contains:
+In IRIS, you can write a `jsQEWDDemo.mac` routine invoked in the JS handler:
 ```
 jsQEWDDemo
  ;